PACKAGING DESIGN

 I designed the Sun Armor packaging system, translating performance and protection benefits into a visual identity that stood out at shelf and gave consumers an immediate reason to believe in what was inside.

-Private label housewares live and die by perceived value — and most of them look exactly like what they are.
-The opportunity here was unexpected: the timeless visual language of historical artistic movements, applied to products people buy every day.
+Private label housewares live and die by perceived value, and most look exactly like what they are: safe, generic, forgettable.
+The opportunity here was unexpected — that the timeless visual language of historical art movements could be applied to products people reach for every day.

-I developed a design strategy that drew from heritage-inspired aesthetics to transform a commodity portfolio into something that felt considered, distinctive, and genuinely worth owning.
-The result was private label that didn't look like private label — and a retail experience that gave shoppers a reason to reach for it over the name brands.
+I built a design strategy rooted in heritage-inspired aesthetics, using the discipline of composition, color, and craft from art history to turn a commodity portfolio into something that felt considered, distinctive, and worth owning.
+The result: private label that didn't read as private label, and a shelf presence that gave shoppers a reason to choose it over the name brands beside it.

 From Concept to Walmart Shelf.
 In One Season.